-Policies and procedural documents relating to all licensable activities including overarching policies, standard operating procedures and risk assessments were assessed.
+Policies and procedural documents relating to all licensable activities including overarching policies and standard operating procedures were assessed.
 Documents detailing the plans for staff training, incident management, governance meetings and audits were reviewed.
 The establishments sample traceability systems were also assessed.